cj-mills/christianjmills/_posts/2021-2-17-Weekly-Recap-4.md

 ### [ML Learner's Digest](http://learnersdigest.radekosmulski.com/)

 Radek Osmulski knows a thing or two about learning machine learning.
 He learned out how to program and do deep learning using online resources and is now the AI Research Engineering Lead at the [Earth Species Project](https://www.earthspecies.org/).
-He now has a newsletter that focuses on how to get better at machine learning.
+He recently started a newsletter that focuses on how to get better at machine learning.
 I also recommend checking out his Hacker Noon post, [Going From Not Being Able to Code to Deep Learning Hero](https://hackernoon.com/going-from-not-being-able-to-code-to-deep-learning-hero-2ou34fh).

 ### [MetaHumans](https://www.unrealengine.com/en-US/digital-humans)